eranco74/assisted-service-mcp/README.md

     }
 ```

-##Advanced Transport Options
+## Advanced Transport Options

-The recomended transport is streamable-http as showen in the examples above
+The recommended transport is streamable-http as shown in the examples above.
 Other transport methods or detailed configuration:

 **Configure the server** depending on your preferred transport: